-With CHF 2.6 billion in gross value added, the economic sector of industry and manufacturing had the highest share of Liechtenstein GDP in 2016, followed by general services (CHF 1.6 billion) and financial services (CHF 1.4 billion).
-In the economic sector of private households and agriculture, private rental income plays a very important role in terms of value added.
-The value-added share of general services has risen continuously since 1998 from 23% to 27% today.
-The sectoral share of industry and manufacturing in 2016 exceeded the long-term average of slightly more than 40%, the sector recovered from the shock of the discontinuation of the SNB minimum CHF/EUR exchange rate target.
-The value-added share of the financial services sector was about 25% between 2010 and 2016; while in some years (1999, 2007, and 2008) it even exceeded 30%, it is still very high by international standards at 23% (2016).
-Productivity, i.e. gross value added in relation to full-time equivalent employment, amounted to CHF 264'000 for financial services, CHF 130'000 for general services, and CHF 189'000 for industry and manufacturing in 2016.
+With CHF 2.9 billion in gross value added, the economic sector of industry and manufacturing had the highest share of Liechtenstein GDP in 2017, followed by general services (CHF 2.1 billion), financial services (CHF 1.2 billion) and agriculture (CHF 0.01 billion).
+The value-added share of general services has risen continuously since 1998 from 29% to 33% in 2017.
+The sectoral share of industry and manufacturing in 2017 of 47% was well above the long-term average of slightly more than 40%, the sector recovered from the shock of the discontinuation of the SNB minimum CHF/EUR exchange rate target.
+The average of the value-added share of the financial services sector (including legal and accounting activities) was about 25% between 2010 and 2016; while in some years (1999, 2007, and 2008) even as high as 29%, it was still high at 20% in 2017.
+About half of these 20% can be attributed to the finance and insurance companies (10.5% of total value added), which was the second-highest share of all EU/EFTA countries (behind Luxembourg).
+Productivity, i.e. gross value added in relation to full-time equivalent employment, amounted to CHF 230'000 for financial services, CHF 160'000 for general services, and CHF 210'000 for industry and manufacturing in 2017.
+Comparing the gross value added shares by economic activity with Switzerland in the following table shows that Liechtenstein's economy is very diversified given its small size (this especially holds for the export goods diversification, see Brunhart and Geiger 2019).